Automate Budget Planning Using Linear Programming

 III.
 Conclusion & Next Steps

-If you prefer watching, have a look a the Youtube tutorial
+If you prefer watching, have a look at the YouTube tutorial

 Problem Statement

-As a Regional Director of an international logistics company, you have the responsibility of logistics operations in four countries.
+As a Regional Director of an international logistics company, you have the responsibility for logistics operations in four countries.

 56 Projects in your Scope of Responsibility — (Image by Author)

-Your teams manage operations for 48 customers grouped in more than 8 market verticals (Luxury, Cosmetics …).
+Your teams manage operations for 48 customers across more than 8 market verticals (Luxury, Cosmetics,…).

-For each of the 17 warehouses, the Warehouse Manager (reporting to you) lists all the projects that need Capital Expenditure (CAPEX).
+For each of the 17 warehouses, the Warehouse Manager (reporting to you) lists all projects requiring Capital Expenditure (CAPEX).

 In an application form, he puts all the information that can help to justify (financially) this investment